AdriaPadilla/InstaloaderScripts/README.md

 ## posts-to-xlsx.py

-**This scripts allows you to convert json files from an Instaloader profile extraction to a digestible .xlsx file.e**
+**This scripts allows you to convert json files from an Instaloader profile extraction to a digestible .xlsx file**

 **Requeriments:**
 + pandas